boucaron/randomstuff/SolarStudy.md

 Technically speaking most of them are equals and more like a commodity, there is not any revolutionary technology from a manufacturer to another one.
 Chinese manufacturers are leading the market.
 You need to take in account the size, the power to surface/area ratio.
 Bi-facial can be interesting if you are outdoor, bi-facial means there is a front and a back face, the back face is covered with a transparent glass.
 It can produce additional electricity, for instance the light reflect on the  grass in a garden which is captured by the back face.
+However, I think the real production advantage may be around 5 to 10%, which is not really interesting from a price point of view.
 You can also have partially transparent PV that can be useful for agriculture or pergola.
 The bang for the buck for today PV around 400 to 500W (1700 mm to 2300 mm length, 770 mm large and 35 mm height) costing about 150 to 250 Euros (including VAT).
+Shadows can be a challenge, there are some difference with Half Cells and Shingle, I would say Half Cells are more consistent from a production point of view: in the case of Shingle when it reach 20 to 30% shadows, it does not produce anything (depends on the shadow configuration), while this is not the case for the Half Cells.
+Market Leaders are Chinese manufacturers, so far I do not know anything better from a price/performance point of view.